Disability and SpLD e.g. dyslexia

 - If you have both a SpLD and a disability you may see either but the team suugest you consider which impacts on you the most.

 The appointment will discuss with you:

-- support available to you on your academic course such as additional time in exams and extended library loans,
+- support available to you on your academic course such as additional time in exams

 - the loan of digital recorders to record teaching sessions (for which you need to seek permission)